trackback-blockchain/trackback-verifiable/README.md

 This is a minimum viable product suite.
 Please do not use this for production

 ## Prerequisites
-* SDKs has been tested on Ubuntu and Mint Linux.
-* Works NodeJS 14.0.0 +
+* NodeJS 14.0.0 +
+* BuildScripts
+* Working with NodeJS in either Linux or Windows

 ### Setup project
 ```bash